copthuy/_carousel/README.md

 # jSlider
 jSlider is an advanced jQuery Slider Plugin which help you to embed a full feature slider on your website within minutes.
 You will no longer need to write complicated scripts to make the slider run.
 Thing will now be easy via HTML properties & CSS.
-Demo at [https://copthuy.github.io/jSlider](https://copthuy.github.io/jSlider)

 # Why jSlider?
 - It's so simple!